-I am a thesis-based M.Sc. student in Computing Science at Simon Fraser University, supervised by Dr. Ali Mahdavi-Amiri.
+I am a Ph.D. student in Computing Science at Simon Fraser University, supervised by Dr. Ali Mahdavi-Amiri.
 My research interests include computer vision, computer graphics, generative modeling, self-supervised learning, machine learning theory, and representation learning.

 My current research focuses on 3D-aware hair modeling from images, and I also work part-time as a Machine Learning Engineer with the VanityAI team at MARZ.
 Previously, I earned my B.Sc. in Computer Engineering from Sharif University of Technology, where I worked on multimodal learning and machine learning theory.